apiato/documentation/docs/components/optional-components/service-providers.md

 ### Information about Laravel Service Providers {#information-about-laravel-service-providers}

-By default, Laravel provides some service providers in its `app/providers` directory.
+By default, Laravel provides some service providers in its `App\providers` directory.
-In Apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:
+In Apiato those providers have been renamed and moved to the Ship Layer `App\Ship\Parents\Providers`:

 - AppServiceProvider
 - RouteServiceProvider